About FishHawk Ranch Property Taxes

 Here is a breakdown of your FishHawk Ranch Property Taxes and exemptions.
 Taxes on all FishHawk real estate, tangible personal property, and other non-ad Valorem assessments are billed, collected and distributed by the Hillsborough County Tax Collector.
 Property taxes are levied in Hillsborough County by the taxing authorities.
 The Property Appraiser establishes the taxable value of real estate and tangible personal property.

-FishHawk Ranch property taxes are assessed as of January 1 of each year and are normally due and payable on November 1 of that year.
+FishHawk Ranch property taxes are assessed as of January 1 of each year and usually, are due and payable on November 1 of that year.
 Taxes are considered delinquent if not paid before April 1st of the following year.

-The county does have a discount schedule for early payment it is as follows:
+The county does have a discount schedule for early payment; it is as follows: